Meridian Audio: History

-Hobbyists favoured the company's products, engineers ran the company, and instead of marketing their products the company focused on making technical improvements to them.
 During the pre-2007 economic boom, exports made up 80 per cent of Meridian's sales.

 Following the 2008 financial crisis and subsequent recession the firm underwent three years of restructuring and experienced a 50% reduction in sales to the U.S.A but a 10% increase in overall sales.
 The company also reduced its product line from 120 products to 35.

 The organisation acquired the media server manufacturer Sooloos in late 2008.
 The acquisition gave Meridian an entry into the media server market.
 Following the deal, Sooloos released new products under the name Meridian Sooloos.

 The company opened its first shop in Bangkok, Thailand in November 2009, followed by three more retail outlets in Seoul, Santiago and Mexico and a U.K. branch in Oxford.

 In the same year, the organisation announced John Buchanan would take over from Tim Ireland as CEO.

-Since 2011, Meridian has developed a long-term relationship with Jaguar Land Rover, which has enabled customers to enjoy the finest premium audio across their entire portfolio of vehicles.
-Together, Meridian and Jaguar Land Rover have brought innovations and new features to market, including 3D surround sound for the all-new Range Rover 2012 and the first high-end audio system in a battery electric vehicle with the award-winning Jaguar I-Pace in 2016.
+Since 2011, Meridian has developed a relationship with Jaguar Land Rover to deliver audio products for the entire portfolio of vehicles, including a new 3D surround sound for the Range Rover 2012 and the first high-end audio system in a battery electric vehicle with the award-winning Jaguar I-Pace in 2016.

 Stuart resigned from the company in September 2017.

 Meridian partnered with the South Korean company LG in 2018 for a jointly developed range of audio equipment.
 Meridian provided engineering support for the range of soundbars, speakers, earphones and smartphones and advised on matters such as component choice.
-This relationship continues to go from strength to strength as showcased by the launch of the 2021 LG soundbar line up, which features Meridian Horizon technology.
+In 2021, the LG soundbar was launched featuring the Meridian Horizon technology.

-In 2019, British Airways became a Meridian customer and saw the company develop a set of in-flight headphones that reduce resonance, distortion and reflection.
+In 2019, British Airways became a Meridian customer; a set of in-flight headphones was developed that reduce resonance, distortion and reflection.

 Boothroyd resigned as director in March 2020.

 In 2020, the company signed up the Chinese company, Human Horizons as a customer to create a 600Watt sound system for their electric vehicle manufacturer HiPhi.
-The system has twelve speakers in total and a digital EQ controlled by AI.
+The system has twelve speakers and a digital EQ controlled by AI.

-2020 was also the year that Meridian launched its distribution company, Distributed by Meridian (DbM) to grow sales opportunities in the UK & Eire.
+Also in 2020, Meridian launched its distribution company, Distributed by Meridian (DbM) to grow sales opportunities in the UK & Eire.
 The company have since signed distribution agreements with Barco Residential, Display Technologies, Complete Acoustic Treatment System, Waterfall Audio and Trinnov.

-In the same year, Meridian became the first high-end audio brand to release the “Works with Sonos” integration for its zone controllers.
+In the same year, Meridian became the first audio brand to release the "Works with Sonos" integration for its zone controllers.

-In 2021, Meridian has also designed immersive in-car audio systems to integrate within Rivian’s ground-breaking range of fully electric adventure vehicles, including the R1T and R1S; and a purpose-designed 14-speaker surround sound systems for the Kia K8.
+In 2021, Meridian has also designed audio systems to integrate within Rivian's electric vehicles, including the R1T and R1S, and a purpose-designed 14-speaker surround sound system for the Kia EV6, Kia EV9 and the Kia K8.

+In 2022, Meridian has designed audio systems for TOGG’s vehicles, including T10X and T10S.